WSO2SADemo/2025-CMB-AI-tutorial/Lab-03-hotel-booking-system/README.md

 The system is composed of several key components working together to provide a secure AI agent experience:

 #### User-Facing Layer
-- **Browser:** The client interface where users interact with the system
-- **User Facing Front End:** A React application that provides the user interface for searching, booking, and managing hotel reservations
+- **User Facing Front End:** A React application that provides the user interface for searching, booking, and managing hotel reservations.
+Specially the chat interface that users can interact with the AI agent.

 #### AI Agent Layer
-- **Booking Assistant Agent:** An intelligent agent powered by a Large Language Model (LLM) that can understand natural language requests and perform booking operations
+- **Booking Assistant Agent:** An interactive agent that can understand natural language requests and perform booking operations
-- **Staff Allocation Agent:** A specialized agent that handles staff scheduling and resource allocation, also powered by the same LLM infrastructure
+- **Staff Allocation Agent:** A  ambient agent that run on background and handles staff scheduling and resource allocation.

 #### Backend Services Layer
-- **Auth Gateway (Auth GW):** Central authentication and authorization service powered by Asgardeo
+- **Gateway (Auth GW):** Central authentication and authorization service powered by Asgardeo
 - **Staff Management Services:** Handles employee data, scheduling, and staff-related operations
 - **Booking System Backend Services:** Core business logic for hotel reservations, room management, and booking operations